hizhangp/triplet/README.md

 # Triplet

-This is the re-implementation of triplet loss function used in Google's [FaceNet paper](http://arxiv.org/abs/1503.03832v1).
+This is the re-implementation of triplet loss function in Google's [FaceNet paper](http://arxiv.org/abs/1503.03832v1).

 ## Dataset

-FaceScrub](http://vintage.winklerbros.net/facescrub.html) is used as traning dataset, you should modify `sampledata.py` to fit your dataset.
+[FaceScrub](http://vintage.winklerbros.net/facescrub.html) is used as traning dataset, you should modify `sampledata.py` to fit your dataset.

 ## Setup